Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

-1. Comparison with “achievable benchmarks” for current data
+1. Current data compared with “achievable benchmarks”

 2. Trends over time